open-edge-platform/orch-metadata-broker/README.md

 - `mod-update` - runs both `mod tidy` and `mod vendor`
 - `lint` - runs linting on the code

-Since all metadata is tied to a project, let's create a project first:
+Since all metadata is tied to a project, let's select a project first:

 ```shell
 export PRJ=testProject